 - Locate participating libraries

-- Browse for and download popular magazines and read them offline
+- Search and Browse for and download popular magazines and read them offline

 - Digital table of contents for each magazine